pratimp/pratimp/README.md

 ### Hi there 👋, I'm Partha
 #### SQA Engineer

-I have Software Quality Assurance (QA) and testing experience with a wide variety of projects and environments performing White/Black box, Performance, Load and Stress testing.
+I have Software Quality Assurance (QA) experience with a wide variety of projects and environments performing White/Black box, Performance, Load and Stress testing.
 I have evaluated Testing Automation tools and performed creation and maintenance of Automated Test Scripts for functional, regression as well as performance testing.

 Skills: POSTMAN / NEWMAN /JMETER/ JS / HTML / CSS

 - 🔭 I’m currently working on Wunderman Thompson Dhaka
-- 🌱 I’m currently learning JAVA
 - 👯 I’m looking to collaborate on github
 - 💬 Ask me about SQA